 - An officer, director or managing agent of the corporation committed one of the above acts, and

-- That person was authorized to direct or ratify the employee’s conduct on behalf of the corporation.
+- That person had authorization to direct or ratify the employee’s conduct on behalf of the corporation.

 Example: Jane is a clerk at a hardware store.
-At the store’s holiday party, Jane is sexually assaulted by her co-worker, Ken.
+At the store’s holiday party, Her co-worker Ken rapes her.
 During discovery, Jane’s lawyer finds an email to the owner from another female employee complaining that Ken has groped her on several occasions.
 Because the owner was on notice about Ken, the store may be liable to Jane for Ken’s actions.

 However, if the email was simply sent to another clerk, the store would not be liable unless there was some other proof that the owner knew about Ken’s behavior.
 It is the employer him- or herself that must be put on notice.

 Note that this limitation on employers does not apply if the case is one against an insurer who acts in bad faith regarding its obligations to provide insurance coverage.7

 - NRS 42.005 (1); Smith’s Food & Drug Centers, Inc. v.
 Bellegarde (1997) 114 Nev.
 602, 958 P.2d 1208; Nev.
 State Educ.
 Ass’n v.
 Clark Cty.
 Educ.
 Ass’n (2021) 482 P.3d 665; Cain v.
 Price (2018) 134 Nev.
 193, 415 P.3d 25.

 - NRS 42.005 (2).